akarimoon/xtask_mt/README.md

 We notice that not using the label smoothing for transferred segmentation predictions leads to better depth predictions but marginally worse segmentation predictions.

 ### NYU
-Our results show SOTA for NYU dataset as well.
+Our results show SOTA for NYU dataset.

 ResNet34 was used as the encoder, _L1()_ for direct depth loss and _CrossEntropyLosswithLabelSmoothing()_ with smoothing value of 0.1 for transferred segmentation loss.<br>
 The hyperparameter weights for both transferred predictions were 0.0001.<br>
-I used Adam as my optimizer with an initial learning rate of 0.0001 and trained for 100 epochs.
+I used Adam as my optimizer with an initial learning rate of 0.0001 and trained for 100 epochs with batch size 6.
 The learning rate was halved every 60 epochs.

 To reproduce the code, use the following:
 ```